Emperor John Alexander Woodford: Scandal and exile

 Despite his inherited wealth and pair of official sinecures, between 1805 and 1809 it slowly become apparent that not only had Woodford exhausted his own fortune in his ornithological mania but that he had begun to misappropriate funds from his official position as Chief Inspector and Commissary General of Foreign Corps.
 Specifically he had taken monies intended for French Royalist veterans in British employ to subsidise his book-buying.

 When the scandal finally came to a head, in May 1809, Woodford was forced to flee his country, creditors and an outraged press and Parliament.
-He later emerged at the court of the Portugese Prince Regent in Brazil where he appears to have been enabled to carry on his researches into rare flora and fauna.
-Some time later, he is recorded as having succesfuly transported a rare specimen of Passiflora racemosa or Red Passion Flower, from Brazil to Lisbon.
+He later emerged at the court of the Portuguese Prince Regent in Brazil where he appears to have been enabled to carry on his researches into rare flora and fauna.
+Some time later, he is recorded as having successfully transported a rare specimen of Passiflora racemosa or Red Passion Flower, from Brazil to Lisbon.
 French records indicate that he died while residing in the Hôtel de Poissac, in Bordeaux in 1817.